TRaSH-Guides/Guides/CONTRIBUTING.md

 - **feat/xxx** Commits that adds a new feature
 - **fix/xxx** Commits that fixes a bug/issue
-- **style/xxx** Commits that do not affect the meaning (white-space, formatting, missing semi-colons, grammar, etc)
+- **style/xxx** Commits that do not affect the meaning (white-space, formatting, missing semi-colons, grammar, etc.)
 - **chore/xxx** Miscellaneous commits (administrative, cleanup, backend, etc)

 > [!note]